crankynetman/AQpi/README.md

 # AQpi
-An Air Quality Monitoring Application for the Raspberry Pi
+A Python Air Quality Monitoring Application for the Raspberry Pi